redhat-developer/devspaces-images/devspaces-traefik/docs/content/https/tls.md

     you must specify the provider namespace, for example:
     `traefik.http.routers.myrouter.tls.options=myoptions@file`

-!!! important "TLSOptions in Kubernetes"
+!!! important "TLSOption in Kubernetes"

-    When using the TLSOptions-CRD in Kubernetes, one might setup a default set of options that, if not explicitly overwritten, should apply to all ingresses.
+    When using the [TLSOption resource](../../routing/providers/kubernetes-crd#kind-tlsoption) in Kubernetes, one might setup a default set of options that, if not explicitly overwritten, should apply to all ingresses.
-    To achieve that, you'll have to create a TLSOptions CR with the name `default`.
+    To achieve that, you'll have to create a TLSOption resource with the name `default`.
     There may exist only one TLSOption with the name `default` (across all namespaces) - otherwise they will be dropped.
     To explicitly use a different TLSOption (and using the Kubernetes Ingress resources) you'll have to add an annotation to the Ingress in the following form: